 Airbus is planning to get this AR technology implemented in other lines of aircraft assembly to increase the efficiency even more.

 Another example of using augmented reality in aviation for jet assembling is the result of the partnership between Lockheed Martin, an American global aerospace, defense, security and advanced technologies company, and Canadian company Ngrain.

 Using AR smart glasses, Lockheed Martin provided their engineers with real-time visual instructions during the assembly of F-35 fighter jets.

-The test reports indicated that engineers were working 30% faster than usual and with almost 100% accuracy.
+The test reports indicated that engineers were working using augmented reality 30% faster than usual and with almost 100% accuracy.
 They also decreased the number of potential repairs.